makeabilitylab/physcomp/electronics/variable-resistors.md

 ### Potentiometers as analog joysticks

-Potentiometers have a long history as game controllers.
-In our hardware kits, we often include a 2-axis joystick like [this one](https://learn.parallax.com/tutorials/language/propeller-c/propeller-c-simple-devices/joystick) from Parallax ([$6.95 on Adafruit](https://www.adafruit.com/product/245)).
+Just as our 3D-printed designs above highlight, potentiometers have a long history as game controllers.
+In our hardware kits, we often include a 2-axis joystick like [this one](https://learn.parallax.com/tutorials/language/propeller-c/propeller-c-simple-devices/joystick) from Parallax ([$6.95 on Adafruit](https://www.adafruit.com/product/245)), which contains two embedded 10kΩ potentiometers.

 ![](assets/images/Parallax2AxisJoystickWithTwoEmbeddedPotentiometers.png)
 **Figure.** The [Parallax 2-Axis Joystick](https://learn.parallax.com/tutorials/language/propeller-c/propeller-c-simple-devices/joystick) has two embedded 10 kΩ potentiometers, one for each axis.
 You can see a video demo [here](https://youtu.be/SXtPGAu4MMw).
 {: .fs-1 }

-By moving the analog joystick, you independently control two embedded 10kΩ potentiometers.
+By moving the analog joystick, you independently control the two potentiometers in a voltage divider configuration.
 There is a $$V_{Out}$$ for the "Up/Down" potentiometer and a $$V_{Out}$$ for the "Left/Right" potentiometer.
 See the circuit diagram above.

 <video autoplay loop muted playsinline style="margin:0px">
   <source src="assets/videos/Parallax_2-AxisJoystick_TrimmedAndMuted.mp4" type="video/mp4" />